RawSalmon69/PointOfSale_project/README.md

 # PointOfSale_project
-webdev project to make a cloud POS service. *UNFINISHED*
+webdev project to make a cloud POS service.